BAE Systems Inc.: Expansion

-In 2004 BAE Systems purchased STI Government Systems,a provider of "photonics, information technologies, system integration ...and a variety of services to other government agencies in areas such as pollution mapping and search and rescue."
+In 2004 BAE Systems purchased STI Government Systems, a provider of "photonics, information technologies, system integration ...and a variety of services to other government agencies in areas such as pollution mapping and search and rescue."
 STI is now part of the CNIR division of BAE Systems E&IS.
 In August 2004 BAE Systems acquired Boeing Commercial Electronics (now part of the Platform Solutions unit of BAE Systems E&IS).
 In September 2004 BAE announced the acquisition of the technology company DigitalNet Holdings Inc. The deal was completed on October 25, 2004 for approximately $600 million and the company was merged into the newly created BAE Systems Information Technology.
 Also in September 2004 BAE announced it was to acquire ALPHATECH, a Massachusetts-based image and signal processing company.
 ALPHATECH was renamed BAE Systems Advanced Information Technologies.

 On March 7, 2005 BAE announced the acquisition of United Defense a major manufacturer of combat vehicles, artillery and naval guns.
 The acquisition received regulatory approval from the Committee on Foreign Investment in the United States on April 18, 2005 and was completed on June 24.
 United Defense was merged into the newly created BAE Systems Land & Armaments operating group.

 BAE Systems announced the purchase of Armor Holdings, a Florida-based manufacturer of military, law enforcement and personnel safety equipment on May 7, 2007.
 The company was a manufacturer of diversified products for the military, law enforcement, and personnel safety markets.
 Following regulatory and shareholder approval, the acquisition was completed on July 31, 2007 for approximately $4.532 billion.
 BAE has received large contracts as a result of the UDI and Armor Holdings acquisitions; for example $1.1bn worth of refurbishment and upgrading work, an order in January 2008 for medium mine-protected vehicles (MMPVs) which could earn up to $2.3bn, and a $2.24bn contract for mine-resistant ambush-protected (MRAP) vehicles in December 2007.

 On December 12, 2007, BAE announced the acquisition of Dayton, Ohio-based MTC Technologies.
 The purchase was finalized in June 2008.

+On February 16, 2024, BAE announced the completion of its acquisition of Ball Aerospace from Ball Corporation, and the re-branding of that acquisition as BAE Space and Mission Systems (SMS), for a purchase price of $5.5 billion (U.S.).
+At the time of the acquisition, approximately 5,200 employees were transferred from the former Ball Aerospace to BAE SMS.